About Our Research

 Welcome to the UF Diabetes Institute.
 We are passionate about our clinical research, and would like to offer you as much information as possible about the exciting possibility of you volunteering for research.
 By becoming a research participant, you will partner with us in gaining new knowledge for our ultimate goal: improving the lives of people with diabetes.

-For more information about our current studies at the UF Diabetes Institute, please explore our current research studies or contact Annie Abraham at (352) 334-1358.
+For more information about our current studies at the University of Florida, please explore our current research studies or contact Annie Abraham at (352) 334-1358.

 The UF Diabetes Institute is a leader in clinical trials seeking to prevent or reverse the disease.
 Since its inception, over 3,500 patients have participated in one or more of the UF Diabetes Institute’s clinical trials or studies.
 Based on success, our researchers have the opportunity to take their research findings further.